Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Dual Prompt Augmentation

 Considering an augmented multilingual verbalizer as in Section~\ref{sec:multi_verb}, the training objective of this particular virtual example would be:

 The interpolation is performed in a dynamic in-batch fashion.
-For a batch drawn from the training set, we use every two adjacent examples to generate a virtual mask token representation.
+For a mini-batch drawn from the training set, we will split it into pairs and generate a virtual prompt representation based on each pair.